 How to Write a song – Stage 3

 Cadence and pacing are of utmost importance.
 If you are saying in your mind, what are cadence and pacing, then you have happened upon a great blog post for you.
 Cadence and pacing are the structural elements of your specific verses and chorus.
-Taken from poetry, you’ll often hear this as rhyming scheme or A.B.A.B. formula.
+Taken from poetry, you’ll often hear this as a rhyming scheme or A.B.A.B. formula.
 What a songwriter would be talking about here is how is the song going to flow.
-Will there be a rhyme at the end of phrase one that needs to rhyme with the end of phrase two.
-Or will that rhyme need to work with phrases one and three and then lines two and four are symbiotic.
+Will there be a rhyme at the end of phrase one that needs to rhyme with the end of phrase two?
+Or will that rhyme need to work with phrases one and three and then lines two and four are symbiotic?
 Establishing this ahead of time is how a professional does it.
 This is not left up to chance.
-The other challenge is in how fast the lyrics can and should be sung for a particular style of music.
-For instance, a slow ballad with a ton of thirty second notes for a singer may be overwhelming.
+The other challenge is in how fast the lyrics can and should be sung in a particular style of music.
+For instance, a slow ballad with a ton of thirty-second notes for a singer may be overwhelming.
 On the flip side, at a tempo of 55, whole notes may cause the audience to go to sleep.
 You have to stay true to the meter and style of the song you are trying to write.
 Anything else may end up as a dud of a song.
 Remember, we are talking about professional songwriting here.
 That means you want to turn these songs in for a profit in some way.
 They aren’t just for your ears only.

 How To Write A Song – Stage 4